What can we offer?

 - Reverse engineering can be done when documentation of a piece of equipment, production, operation or maintenance have shortcomings and original designs are not available.

-- Optical scanning compliments any restoration project through data collection archiving and the accurate restoration of a classic or heritage piece.
+- 3D scanning compliments any restoration project through data collection archiving and the accurate restoration of a classic or heritage piece.

 - You can learn about a competitor’s latest research by capturing as much data as possible to understand its capabilities.
 This can help to develop a similar product.